Labour plans to target embattled Sunak regarding ‘dirty dozen’ Tory candidates

 Fox has resigned from the IMA, although he is pleased with his nomination as the Conservative candidate for Bridgwater.
 I am looking forward to the election on July 4.

-Mr. Ashworth made the following statement regarding Labour: “This week, Labour suspended candidate for our party who was the subject of serious allegations; however, Rishi Sunak has not taken any action against the ‘dirty dozen’ Tory candidates who are accused of range of offenses, from flagrant corruption to dog-whistle racism.
+Mr. Ashworth made the following statement regarding Labour: “This week, Labour suspended a candidate for our party who was the subject of serious allegations; however, Rishi Sunak has not taken any action against the ‘dirty dozen’ Tory candidates who are accused of a range of offenses, from flagrant corruption to dog-whistle racism.

 “This is not just about Rishi Sunak’s weak leadership; it is about his basic lack of backbone and principle.
-Keir Starmer would have moved quickly to clear Labour candidate accused of comparable crime.
+Keir Starmer would have moved quickly to clear a Labour candidate accused of a comparable crime.
 He would not have given them a chance to remain in the party before their feet could touch the ground.